MattSegal/devblog/content/simple-django-deployment-1.md

 So now we know how to create a server, log in with ssh and install the software we need to run Django.
 Next I will show you how to upload files to the server with scp.
 In addition, I'll show you how to run a quick and easy HTTP web server, which can be useful for debugging later.
+You will need [Python 3 installed](https://realpython.com/installing-python/#windows) on your desktop for this step.

 <div class="loom-embed"><iframe src="https://www.loom.com/embed/3925e8a8ef45406eb5d25b623d4d5834" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen style="position: absolute; top: 0; left: 0; width: 100%; height: 100%;"></iframe></div>